pypa/hatch/docs/config/build.md

 ### Patterns

 You can set the `include` and `exclude` options to select exactly which files will be shipped in each build, with `exclude` taking precedence.
-The options may be defined as either an array of strings or a comma-separated string, with every entry representing a [Git-style glob pattern](https://git-scm.com/docs/gitignore#_pattern_format).
+Every entry represents a [Git-style glob pattern](https://git-scm.com/docs/gitignore#_pattern_format).

 For example, the following configuration: